 How to Cite Bible Verses in Chicago/Turabian Style

 The Chicago Manual of Style (CMOS) offers two different citation styles.
 You can use the author-date style or the notes-bibliography style.
 Much like APA, you don’t need to cite Bible verses in your references or bibliography.
+Additionally, the CMOS suggests directly quoting Bible verses in your text, even if they are found in other sources.

 Author-Date Bible Citation in Chicago